Waiutuutu Community Garden

 Established: 2002

-The Okeover community garden is an informal recreation and learning space for students, staff and local residents.
+The community garden is an informal recreation and learning space for students, staff and local residents.
 All interested people can come along and help out in the garden, learn new skills, meet new people and share in that day’s harvest.
-In over 10 years since establishment this tucked away garden has a life of its own with plenty of fruit trees, shrubs, herbs and self-seeded flowers.
-It is situated alongside the Okeover Stream which is a beautiful walk in itself due to restoration of the riparian zone.
+In over 20 years since its establishment, this tucked-away garden has a life of its own with plenty of fruit trees, shrubs, herbs and self-seeded flowers.
+It is situated alongside the Okeover Stream which is a beautiful walk in itself due to the restoration of the riparian zone.

-Okeover community garden also has a cob oven for making delicious pizzas!
+The garden has a cob oven for making delicious pizzas!
 The oven is fired up for special occasions and regularly by the student gardening club.

 The idea of a community garden on campus was posed by Kakariki environment club in 2000, and in 2002 when a suitable site was found planning began!
 The originators had the following objectives which ring true to this day.